MoarVM/MoarVM/README.markdown

 Type `perl Configure.pl --help` to see the configure-time options, as well as some descriptions of the make-time options/targets.

-You need to install libuuid on linux (It's required by libapr, but not for long).

 ## Build the NQP Cross-Compiler

 To run some NQP code, or tests, then: